NullPointerSamurai/Flexible-Thinking/README.md

     Flexible Thinking and AI

 Slide-by-Slide Summary
-Slide 1-2: Introduction
+What is Flexible Thinking?

     Introduction to flexible thinking and its definition.

-Slide 3: Importance of Flexible Thinking
+Importance of Flexible Thinking

     Enhanced Problem-Solving
     Better Decision-Making
     Increased Resilience
     Improved Interpersonal Relationships

-Slide 4-5: Key Characteristics of Flexible Thinking
+Key Characteristics of Flexible Thinking

     Task Switching
     Tolerance for Ambiguity